paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-distribution.md

 view or if they are not aware of any backing/approval votes for a received disputed candidate.

-The receiver of a `IHaveVotesRequests` message will do the following:
+The receiver of a `IHaveVotesRequest` message will do the following:

 1. See if the sender is missing votes we are aware of - if so, respond with those votes.
-Also send votes of equivocating validators, no matter the bitfield.
-2. Check whether the sender knows about any votes, we don't know about and if so send a `IHaveVotes` request back, with our knowledge.
+2. Check whether the sender knows about any votes, we don't know about and if so send a `IHaveVotesRequest` request back, with our knowledge.
 3. Record the peer's knowledge.

-When to send `IHaveVotes` messages:
+When to send `IHaveVotesRequest` messages:

 1. Whenever we are asked to do so via `DisputeDistributionMessage::FetchMissingVotes`.